How to Visit the Reichstag Dome in Berlin: Free Entry, Registration & Hours

 What will you actually see up there?

 You walk a 230-metre spiralling ramp up the inside of Norman Foster's glass dome, with a free audio guide (in twelve languages) that narrates the skyline as you climb.
 The views over the Tiergarten, the Brandenburg Gate, and the government quarter are among the best in the city.
-But the dome is also a deliberate statement: it sits directly above the parliamentary chamber, so that the people stand symbolically over their politicians — transparency built in glass.
+The dome was intentionally designed after reunification as a symbol of transparent democracy.
+Visitors walk above the parliamentary chamber, reflecting the idea that elected representatives remain accountable to the people.
 For the best light and smaller crowds, aim for the first morning slot or late evening, when the city is lit up.

 How do you get there?